-If you haven't started the planning phrase, check out our whitepaper Modernizing Employee Performance Management in Medium and Large Organizations to help you kick-off your project plan before implementation.
+If you haven't started the planning phrase, check out our white paper Modernizing Employee Performance Management in Medium and Large Organizations to help you kick-off your project plan before implementation.

-Once you've done your first couple weeks of account configuration, you're going to move on to your pilot team testing.
-Your pilot team should be made up of various different stakeholders, from your employees, the team leaders, the HR team, and also your C-suite.
-Depending on the size of your account, you really should have a group that covers a few different people from all of those different areas, because each of those different personas are going to have their own requirements from the system.
+Once you've done your first few weeks of account configuration, you will move on to pilot team testing.
+Your pilot team should be made up of different stakeholders, from employees and team leaders, to the HR team and also your C-suite.
+Depending on the size of your account, you should have a group that covers a few different people from all of those different areas, because each of those different personas are going to have their own requirements from the system.

 1. Process design: Create your processes and integrations using the key requirements and outcomes you documented in your project plan.

 This is an area where a lot of people run through the process steps and they know what the best practices are, but they don't think about what that actually means for someone who is using the system.
 The outcomes are really important.
 When you're designing your processes always have an idea of what the end picture is.
 The process design will depend on how many processes you're running, how complex they are.

 2. Create pilot groups: Create a pilot group with users with different needs, employees, managers, HR / People Ops and C-Suite.

 If your processes are not fully ready to go, that's absolutely fine.
-You can bring in your pilot groups and get them stress testing the system, and getting to know the different processes that you have set up within your account.
-Within the pilot groups, it is really important to have employees and team leads included.
-Whilst the C suite are very busy people who are not inclined to spend too much time within the system, the key area for them is to make sure that they're getting the kind of reports that they need out of the system.
+You can bring in your pilot groups and get them stress testing the system and getting to know the different processes that you have set up within your account.
+Within the pilot groups, it is really important to have both employees and team leads included.
+Whilst the C suite are very busy people who are not inclined to spend too much time within the system, the key area for them is to make sure that they're getting the kind of reports that they need from the system.

 3. User Acceptance Testing: Soft launch your HR system with the pilot groups.

 You will never cover every single use-case, and if you're aiming for that sort of thing, your project implementation could take months up to a year, so the UAT really should be running more refined processes that you've changed based on the feedback from the pilot groups.
 The point here is to get to a stage where you are willing to sign off on the system and be ready to launch with the way that these processes are running for now.

 4. Gather feedback: It is essential to collect feedback from your pilot groups, and make the necessary improvements based on the comments.

 The important thing is to get ideas from people as to what is working well and what needs to be improved.
 Going into this, you need to have a flexible mindset.
 The ideal HR process that works for HR teams might not necessarily be the ideal process for benefiting employee and manager development.
 So you need to be flexible about what's actually going to work and what's going to be accepted by your teams.

 Starting off with systems, you need to migrate your data from existing systems that you might be using.
 You might have an HRIS that stores your employee data, like ADP, Active Directory or BambooHR.
 This data can be imported straight into your new system, saving a huge amount of time.

-Something that we've seen that that makes an implementation really successful is bringing your HR system into the flow of work.
+Something that we've seen that makes an implementation really successful is bringing your HR system into the flow of work.
 There's a common misconception from employees and managers that performance management is "extra work" that they need to do, and that it's really for HR only.
 The easiest way to get out of that mindset is to show employees and managers why setting goals and having project plans are really important - and not having them have to jump between lots of different systems in order to make that happen.

 Communicating all of this to your employees is vital, and you also need to make sure that they have the information needed to effectively use the new system.
 Whether this is distributing information from the Support Centre, or making an information pack to send to employees detailing exactly how to use the system and how to kick off key processes.
 These might be different for employees and managers who have different roles and responsibilities within the platform.

 When you pick your go-live day, try and think strategically, and select a quiet day to launch the system, where employees and managers have the time to engage with it.
 Publicize it well beforehand, and encourage everybody to log in and start using their account from day one.
 Finally, we suggest that you track the usage of the system, and see if your employees and managers are logging in.
 If you notice that the usage is low, then it might be necessary to provide some supplementary training.

 The key way to do this is to offer ongoing support from yourselves as People Ops, but also from the system providers.
 This can cover things like onboarding new employees into the account - don't take it for granted that they're just going to understand all of the systems and they're going to know your ways of working.
-It is really important to provide them with the proper training, ideally, the same sort of training that you did when you launch the system to the whole company.
+Provide them with the proper training, ideally, the same sort of training that you did when you launch the system to the whole company.

 Finally, it is really crucial to get feedback and ideas for improvements as you run your processes.
 That can be an eNPS (Employee Net Promoter Score), which is generally used for employee engagement, but there's no reason why you can't apply it to your software as well.
 You can also have regular check-ins with different user groups, and run regular pulse surveys as well.

 Firstly, going right back to the beginning, ensure alignment and mutual agreement between stakeholders before implementation.
 This is really important because if there is some misalignment, the problem will only get worse as you move down the implementation timeline.
 Next, allocate sufficient time and resources for testing.
 Testing is really really important as it's going to help you make those necessary improvements to get the most out of your system.

 A really key point across the entire implementation cycle is to have a flexible mindset.
 You can have your ideal system in your mind, but if you're not flexible about the different requirements, and making sure that you can cover different user groups, you're going to have a system that people just don't want to use.

-As HR professionals, we need to invest time in this process and not rush at any stage within the implementation cycle, despite other deadlines or workload that we may have.
-Implementing a system is very important and if done correctly, will pay off for for many years to come.
+As HR professionals, we need to invest time in this process and not rush at any stage during the implementation cycle, despite other deadlines or workload that we may have.
+Implementing a system is very important and if done correctly, will pay off for many years to come.